rbrownjr/Fibonacci-WebService/README.md

 1. cd JUnitTests
 2. On Windows, compile the sources by executing the following command javac -cp .;.\JUNIT\junit-4.12.jar;.\JUNIT\hamcrest-core-1.3.jar com\mycompany\junittests\WSJUnitTests.java
-3. To run the tests, execute
-   java -cp .;.\JUNIT\junit-4.12.jar;.\JUNIT\hamcrest-core-1.3.jar org.junit.runner.JUnitCore com.mycompany.junittests.WSJUnitTests
+3. To run the tests, execute "the full command line" below java -cp .;.\JUNIT\junit-4.12.jar;.\JUNIT\hamcrest-core-1.3.jar org.junit.runner.JUnitCore         com.mycompany.junittests.WSJUnitTests

 The Fibonacci Web Service was developed using Tomcat 7 and Juli for logging.
-The Juli library is not included in the WAR file, so you will need to deploy the WAR file on a Tomcat Application Server.
+The Juli library is not included in the WAR file, so you will need to deploy the WAR file on a Tomcat Application Server for logging to work.
 To build and deploy the Web Service to your Tomcat Application Server, do the following
 1. cd BuildDir
 2. Open the build.xml file and replace the tomcat.home property with the home directory of your Tomcat installation.